Good Food Fringe

 How are you going to achieve those plans?

-Good Food Fringe is managed by the Sustainable Food City Partnership Bournemouth and Poole, and becomes our absolute focus during festival time!
-We work to contact food businesses around the region and get as many people involved as possible.
-Since many businesses already use sustainable food and do their own festival events, its often simply a matter of making these businesses aware of the Good Food Fringe and signing them up!
+The Good Food Fringe is managed by the Sustainable Food City Partnership Bournemouth and Poole.
+We worked to engage food businesses around the region and get as many as possible delivering events and activities which highlighted local food.
+Since many businesses already use sustainable food and do their own festival events, it was often simply a matter of making these businesses aware of the Good Food Fringe, signing them up and letting everyone know.

 How are you going to measure your successes?

-To measure our success, we keep track of not only how many businesses are involved but also how many people attend our events
+To measure our success we kept track of how many businesses were involved and how many people attended the events.

 What resources do you have?
 What materials, money and peoples time (both paid and voluntary) are you using?

-The Fringe is managed by existing Partnership Staff and volunteers, and Funded by the Partnership.
+The Fringe is managed by existing Partnership Staff and volunteers.

 Who is involved in your project?
 Who has led your project and which other partners are involved?

-The Good Food Fringe is entirely managed by the Sustainable Food City Partnership, but interacts with the Bournemouth Food and Drink Festival.
+The Good Food Fringe is entirely managed by the Sustainable Food City Partnership, but worked with the Bournemouth Food and Drink Festival.

 Who has benefited from your project and how?

-This event brought into the public eye just a few of the many great businesses around Bournemouth who are making really great and sustainable food.
+This event brought into the public eye just a few of the many great businesses around Bournemouth who are working hard to use and promote sustainable food.
 These businesses received free promotion for their involvement across all our social media and increased their public profile.

 What are the main elements that have influenced the success of your project and what have your main challenges been?

 Unfortunate issues with staff leaving unexpectedly starkly reduced the staff hours available to devote to the Good Food Fringe, but we were still able to sign up over 20 businesses even with such limited time!
-Therefore the Fringe is still considered a success and we aim to sign up more businesses every year!
+Therefore the Fringe is still considered a success and we aim to develop more events for the Fringe this year.